-Since its inception, we wanted to uphold that name.
-Moreover, we don’t want you to spend hours on SEO, that’s wherefore our plugin is.
-So, we’ve developed and integrated symbolic and logical interpretation AI that works with every language you throw at it.
-It is intelligent: we can’t anticipate what you are going to write, but we know that any description that comes out is excellent.
-It is better than what Google can generate, so keep that option enabled!
+Since its inception, we have continued to uphold that name.
+Moreover, we don’t want you to spend hours on SEO; that’s wherefore our plugin is.
+So, we’ve developed and integrated symbolic-and logical interpretation AI that works with every language you throw at it.
+It is intelligent: we can’t anticipate what you will write, but we know that any description that comes out is excellent.
+It is better than what Google can generate, so keep that option enabled in TSF!

-As of TSF v4.0.0, the generator works like described below.
+As of TSF v4.2.7, the generator works as described below.
 For the sake of simplicity, we’re describing how it generates descriptions for posts and pages only.

 The generator works in three sequences:

 - The getter obtains the content information;